Eko Hotels and Suites

-Eko Hotels and Suites is a five-star conference centre hotel in Lagos.
+Eko Hotel and Suites is a five-star hotel and conference centre in Lagos, Nigeria.

 History

 Established in 1977 as Èkó Holiday Inn and built on Victoria Island, it is the largest hotel in Nigeria.
 It was designed by architect Oluwole Olumuyiwa in collaboration with Americans.
 It was subsequently renamed Le Meridien Eko Hotel and Suites, Lagos.
 L'Hotel Eko Le Meridien is part of the Chagoury Group of companies.
 In September 2024, the Lagos zone of the National Association of Nigeria Travel Agencies (NANTA) entered a mutually benefitting agreement with the hotel to display Nigeria's deep tourism to the world.

 Ownership

 Eko Hotels and Suites is owned by the Chagoury Group, a conglomerate led by Nigerian-Lebanese businessmen Ronald and Gilbert Chagoury.
 The hotel is part of their extensive portfolio, which includes other significant investments such as Eko Atlantic City and various construction companies.